 Applicants to this School of Public Health program should apply through SOPHAS, a centralized application service for accredited schools and programs in public health.
 The application opens in mid–August each year.

-- Personal Statement: Required.
-Statement addressing understanding of clinical and translational science and commitment to pursuing a career that utilizes the skill set.
-Statement should explain the relevance of education and/or experience to pursue a career in public health.
+- Personal Statement (addressing understanding of clinical and translational science and commitment to pursuing a career that utilizes the skill set)

 Application Deadline: May 1